SDUHSD board passes resolution declaring all schools a ‘safe place’

 At its March 9 meeting, the board showed they agreed with that message of tolerance and inclusion by unanimously approving a Resolution in Support of All Students and Declaring All Schools a Safe Place.”

 The resolution was proposed by the board following comments heard at the Feb.
 2 SDUHSD board meeting regarding the district’s policies on discrimination and promoting tolerance at the schools.
-Canyon Crest Academy parent Rajy Abulhosn referenced a basketball game at Torrey Pines where students briefly chanted “Build that wall.”
+Canyon Crest Academy parent Rajy Abulhosn referenced a basketball game between Canyon Crest and Torrey Pines High School where students briefly chanted “Build that wall.”
 SDUHSD Superintendent Eric Dill said that, in light of recent national events, the district has received a number of questions regarding its policies.

 “This resolution was drafted to reiterate and reaffirm the board’s commitment to providing a world-class public education and safe schools for all students irrespective of their immigration status, ancestry, color, disability, gender, gender identity, gender expression, nationality, race or ethnicity, sex, sexual orientation, socio-economic status or beliefs or association with any of those,” SDUHSD Superintendent Eric Dill said.
 “What the resolution would also do is embrace the diversity of our community… reaffirming that we are opening and accepting and that we have safe schools for all of our students.”